Zdzisław Najmrodzki

-Zdzisław Najmrodzki (20 August 1954 – 31 August 1995) was a Polish thief active in the 1970s and the 1980s who has been described as one of the period's most famous criminals.
+Zdzisław Najmrodzki (/pl/; 20 August 1954 – 31 August 1995) was a Polish thief active in the 1970s and the 1980s who has been described as one of the period's most famous criminals.
 He escaped from authorities 29 times, including escapes from a train, a courthouse window, Warsaw police headquarters, and a prison.

 His criminal history included the robbery of over 70 Pewex stores of scarce luxury goods and stealing over 100 FSO Polonez cars.
 In total, he served 11 years in prison, and was eventually pardoned in 1994 by the president of Poland, Lech Wałęsa.

 Early life and education

 Zdzisław Najmrodzki, one of four brothers, was born on 20 August 1954 in Czermno, Poland, to Sabina and Władysław Najmrodzki.
 He grew up without his father.
 When he was in the fifth grade of primary school, he almost drowned while swimming in the water reservoir.
 That experience caused him to develop life-lasting trauma, which manifested as a lisp.
 When his classmates picked on him due to his speech disorder, his mother decided to withdraw him from the school.
 He graduated from an auto mechanics vocational school.
 When he was 19, he was drafted into military service for two years, during which he stood out for his physical fitness.
 Afterward, he received an offer to join the army's special forces.
 He declined, as he hoped to become a rally driver.
 Despite that, he never applied for or obtained a driving licence.
 In 1975, he began work in an auto repair shop in Gliwice, and he married in 1977.